Shell Field Guide

 As easy and trivial as it seems, this way of thinking pushes you

-forward to thinking on creating smaller functions that check the
+forward to thinking about creating smaller functions that check the

 conditions and return